 - 80 percent of foreign travel exchange up to plan limits

-Plan N does not cover the Part B deductible or Part B excess charges.
+Plan N does not cover the Part B deductible or excess charges.

-For those eligible for Medicare before Jan.
-1, 2020, Plan F offers the most comprehensive coverage of all Medigap plans.
-With a high deductible plan, Medicare pays its share of healthcare costs, then you will pay expenses up to your deducible amount.
-As of January 1, 2021, the annual deductible for the high deductible Plan F is $2,370.
+For those eligible for Medicare before January 1, 2020, Plan F offers the most comprehensive coverage of all Medigap plans.
+With high deductible Plan F, Medicare pays its share of healthcare costs; then, you will pay expenses up to your deductible amount.
+As of January 1, 2022, the annual deductible for the high deductible Plan F is $2,490.

 For the 59102 zip code in Billings, Montana, here are the averages for three Medicare supplement insurance plans for a 65-year-old, nonsmoking female:

-When Can I Apply for a Montana Medicare Supplement Plan?
+When Can I Apply for a Medicare Supplement Plan?